KEO-cls-eedi/specification/doc/clseedi.md

 the local device SHALL reply with a negative acknowledgement message with `"errorNumber": 4` (command not supported).

 The `active` flag can be used to deactivate a previously set limit.

+If a scheduled limit is currently active, the backend SHALL NOT send an ad-hoc limit that is deactivated or allows higher consumption or production.
+The local device SHALL reply with a negative acknowledgement message with `"errorNumber": 2` (protocol error) to an ad-hoc limit that is deactivated or allows higher consumption or production than the currently active scheduled limit.

 #### Limit curves (POEN) {#LimitCurves}
 A power limit curve consists of these properties: